 - Australians in Libya should depart immediately if it is safe to do so.
-Limited commercial departure options are still available.
+Limited commercial departure options are available.
 Tripoli International Airport is closed until further notice following its destruction in clashes between armed groups.
-For information on departure options see under Entry and exit.
+For information on departure options see Entry and exit.

 - Australians remaining in Libya should seek professional security advice and have effective personal security measures in place.

 - Australians seeking to depart Libya by road through the Ras Jedir checkpoint on the border with Tunisia should be aware that the road between Tripoli and Zawiya is vulnerable to attack.
 A UK diplomatic convoy was subject to an attempted carjacking on this road in July 2014.
 Other convoys have been attacked.
 You should carefully plan any departure via this route and confirm that the border crossing point is open before you depart.

 - Acts of terrorism occur frequently throughout Libya and target Libyan government and foreign interests.

 - Well-armed militias remain unchecked in many parts of Libya, and serious security incidents are frequent.